 $Env:ProgramData\Amazon\AmazonCloudWatchAgent\common-config.toml

 The CloudWatch agent uses credentials from either the IAM user or IAM role policy to push log events to the CloudWatch service.
-Before a log event can be published, you must create a log group and log stream.
-If there's no log group or log stream, the CloudWatch agent creates them.
+Before you publish a log event, create a log group and log stream.
+If there's no log group or log stream, then the CloudWatch agent creates them.

 Add any missing IAM permissions to the user policy or the role policy.

-Note: When creating IAM roles and users, it's a best practice to use the CloudWatchAgentServerPolicy and CloudWatchAgentAdminPolicy policies created by Amazon rather than custom policies.
+Note: When you create IAM roles and users, it's a best practice to use the CloudWatchAgentServerPolicy and CloudWatchAgentAdminPolicy policies that are created by Amazon.

 Linux: